Hairdresser: Reproductive

 The International Agency for Research on Cancer or IARC, has categorized occupational exposures of hairdressers and barbers to chemical agents found in the workplace as “probably carcinogenic to humans” or category 2A in their classification system.
-This is due in part to the presence of chemical compounds historically found in in hair products that have exhibited mutagenic and carcinogenic effects in animal and in vitro studies.
+This is due in part to the presence of chemical compounds historically found in hair products that have exhibited mutagenic and carcinogenic effects in animal and in vitro studies.
 However, the same consistent effects have yet to be fully determined in humans.
 There have been studies showing a link between occupational exposure to hair dyes and increased risk of bladder in male hairdressers but not females.
 Other malignancies such as ovarian, breast and lung cancers have also been studied in hairdressers, but the outcomes of these studies were either inconclusive due to potential confounding or did not exhibit an increase in risk.